wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_validateaddress.md

 ---
-title: doge:validateaddress \[POST\]
+title: doge:validateaddress - Dogecoin
-description: Validate a dogecoin address and return information for it.
-Theinformation is represented by a AddressValidation object.
+description: Example code for the doge:validateaddress json-rpc method. Сomplete guide on how to use doge:validateaddress json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters